-&quot;A sweet exalted song

-Shall rend the vaulted skies, When, shouting Grace, the blood-washed throng Shall see the top stone rise."
+" A sweet exalted song Shall rend the vaulted skies, When, shouting Grace, the blood-washed throng Shall see the topstone rise."

-So that he will bring all that to light that shall be for the salvation of his people; their faults are cast behind his back in the depths of the sea never to come to light again.
+So that he will bring all that to light that shall be for the salvation of his people; their faults are cast behind his back in the depths of the sea, never to come to light again.

-Secondly, I notice the surpassing value of this wisdom, "It cannot be gotten for gold."
-It here says gold, silver, precious stones; all the wealth that the gold, silver, precious stones, that the whole globe contains, can be made to represent, this wisdom surpassed it all; because none of these things can minister towards our deliverance, towards reconciling us to God, or towards helping us to heaven.
+Secondly, I notice the surpassing value of this wisdom, -- " It cannot be gotten for gold.
+It here saith gold, silver, precious stones ; all the wealth that the gold, silver, precious stones, that the whole globe contains, can be made to represent,-this wisdom surpasseth it all; because none of these things can minister towards our deliverance, towards reconciling us to God, or towards helping us to heaven.
 "The price of wisdom is above rubies."
 Now let us poor people have a word upon this.
-"God has chosen the poor of this world rich in faith."
+"God hath chosen the poor of this world rich in faith."
 Ah, says one, my brother So-and-so, everything he touches turns to gold; whereas everything I touch turns to dust.
-I cannot get on I am a poor thing altogether.
+I cannot get on, I am a poor thing altogether.
 Well, let us look at it.
 You know Jesus Christ?
 Yes.
 And his work?
 Yes.
 And the order of his mercy?
 Yes.
 And you see the coming judgment?
 Yes.
 And the coming glory?
 Yes.
 And you love his truth?
 Yes.
 And he is dearer to you than mortal life?
 Yes.
 Well, then, never mind the other.
-Hear you the apostle upon his estimation of things; "For whom I have suffered", that is, for Jesus Christ, "the loss of all things," all his academical honors, all his rank, good name, and fame.
-For Saul would have been a great character in the world; he was none of your nambypamby, if you wish it, shilly-shally, creep-mouse characters.
+Hear ye the apostle upon his estimation of things: "For whom I have suffered "-that is, for Christ Jesus-" the loss of all things," -all his academical honours, all his rank, good name, and fame.
+For Saul would have been a great character in the world; he was none of your namby-pamby, if you wish it, shilly-shally, creep-mouse characters.
 Naturally energetic, if he set about anything it would be with all his might, whether it was good or bad.
 Now he would have done well in the world.
-"For whom I have suffered the loss of all things," the honors I could have acquired, and I count them but dung that I may win Christ, and be found in him; counting all things but dross in comparison of the excellency of the knowledge of Christ Jesus the Lord."
+"For whom I have suffered the loss of all things,"-the honours I could have acquired, - " and I count them but dung that I may win Christ, and be found in him; counting all things but dross in comparison of the excellency of the knowledge of Christ Jesus the Lord."
 Therefore, what can equal it in value?
-In its right-hand length of days; in the left-hand riches and honor.
-Happy is every one that retains this gospel tree of life.
+In its right hand length of days; in its left hand riches and honour.
+Happy is every one that retaineth this gospel tree of life.